canonical/ubuntu-pro-client/docs/howtoguides/get_token_and_attach.md

 # How to get an Ubuntu Pro token and attach to a subscription

-Retrieve your Ubuntu Pro token from the [Ubuntu Pro portal](https://ubuntu.com/pro/).
-You will log in with your SSO credentials, the same credentials you use for https://login.ubuntu.com.
+Retrieve your Ubuntu Pro token from the
+[Ubuntu Pro portal](https://ubuntu.com/pro/).
+You will log in with your "Single Sign On" credentials, the same credentials you use for https://login.ubuntu.com.
 Note that you can obtain a free personal token, which provides you with access to several of the Ubuntu Pro services.

 Once that token is obtained, to attach your machine to a subscription, just run: